Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/requirements/use-case-descriptions.md

 4. User can select and deselect any number of options available

 ## Use case 4: Event Creation
-1. User registers and logs in to their account.
+1. User registers and logs in to their account
-2. User is brought to the home screen.
+2. User is brought to the home screen
-3. User clicks on "Group Creation" button on the home screen.
+3. User clicks on "Group Creation" button on the home screen
-4. User is brought to the "Group Creation" Page.
+4. User is brought to the "Group Creation" Page
-5. User is prompted to type in a group name and Number of Members in the fields provided.
+5. User is prompted to type in a group name and Number of Members in the fields provided
-6. User clicks on "Create Group" button to create the new group.
+6. User clicks on "Create Group" button to create the new group
-7. This prompted information is then stored within the Groups settings.
+7. This prompted information is then stored within the Groups settings

 ## Use case 5: Invite Other Users Via QR Code
-1. Original user logs in to GroupMeet and creates a new group.
+1. Original user logs in to GroupMeet and creates a new group
 2. User is on home screen and clicks on "Code Sharing"
 3. Option to share link, display QR Code, or share code is available for sharing
-4. User selects "Display QR Code".
+4. User selects "Display QR Code"
-5. A QR code is generated based on specific group, and the one student shares their screen with the rest of the group.
+5. A QR code is generated based on specific group, and the one student shares their screen with the rest of the group

 ## Use Case 6: Invite Other Users Via Shared Link
-1. Original user logs in to GroupMeet and creates a new group.
+1. Original user logs in to GroupMeet and creates a new group
 2. User is on home screen and clicks on "Code Sharing"
 3. Option to share link, display QR Code, or share code is available for sharing
-4. User selects "Share Link".
+4. User selects "Share Link"
 5. A shared link is sent to every other users through SMS
-6. Other Users click on link and is directed to GroupMeet to download app or join the specific group.
+6. Other Users click on link and is directed to GroupMeet to download app or join the specific group

 ## Use Case 7: Invite Other Users Via Share Code
-1. Original user logs in to GroupMeet and creates a new group.
+1. Original user logs in to GroupMeet and creates a new group
 2. User is on home screen and clicks on "Code Sharing"
 3. Option to share link, display QR Code, or share code is available for sharing
-4. User selects "Share Code" and specific Group Code is displayed.
+4. User selects "Share Code" and specific Group Code is displayed

 ## Use Case 8: Join Group Via Shared Link
-1. User receives an SMS message from group leader with a Shared Link attached to it.
+1. User receives an SMS message from group leader with a Shared Link attached to it
 2. User taps link and is redirected to the App Store/Play Store
-3. User downloads app.
+3. User downloads app
 4. User taps on "GroupMeet" icon and is prompted to login screen
 5. User creates an account and is brought to the home screen
-6. User then goes back to SMS message and taps on Shared Link again.
+6. User then goes back to SMS message and taps on Shared Link again
-7. User is brought to the Group Page where they are asked to Join group.
+7. User is brought to the Group Page where they are asked to Join group
-8. User clicks "yes", and is added to group.
+8. User clicks "yes", and is added to group

 ## Use Case 9: Join Group Via QR Code
 1. Users signs into account in GroupMeet and is brought to the home screen